Income Tax Act 2025Tax Planning

 FAQs — Income Tax Act 2025

 Yes.
-Under the new regime (default), individuals with total income up to ₹12 lakh pay zero income tax due to the enhanced Section 87A rebate of ₹25,000.
-For salaried individuals, the standard deduction of ₹75,000 further raises the effective zero-tax limit to ₹12.75 lakh.
-Note: special rate income (equity STCG, lottery) is not eligible for 87A rebate.
+Under the new tax regime (now the default), individuals with total income up to ₹12 lakh pay zero income tax.
+The Finance Act 2025 (Budget 2025) restructured the slabs — tax on ₹12 lakh works out to ₹60,000 (₹20,000 at 5% on ₹4L–₹8L + ₹40,000 at 10% on ₹8L–₹12L) — which is fully offset by the Section 156 rebate [IT Act 2025] (erstwhile Section 87A) of ₹60,000.
+For salaried individuals, the standard deduction of ₹75,000 further raises the effective zero-tax threshold to ₹12.75 lakh.
+Important: the rebate under Section 156 [IT Act 2025] does not apply to special rate income (equity STCG at 20%, lottery winnings, etc.).

 From 23 July 2024 (codified in IT Act 2025): LTCG on property is 12.5% without indexation (previously 20% with CII indexation).
 For property acquired before 23 July 2024, you can choose between (a) 12.5% without indexation or (b) 20% with indexation — whichever gives lower tax.
 TDS by buyer remains 1% on purchase price above ₹50 lakh.
-Exemptions under Section 54, 54EC, 54F continue.
+Exemptions under Sections 82, 85, and 86 of IT Act 2025 (erstwhile Sections 54, 54EC, 54F of IT Act 1961) continue.

 Need Help Navigating the New Income Tax Act 2025?